Contracts and consumer protection

 **Services include everything from architectural services to cleaning, from accounting to banking, and from curtain-making to providing credit.

-* Unlike the ACL or CAFTA, the conditions and warranties implied by the Sale of Goods Act 1972 (NT) can be excluded or the liability of the vendor limited by the terms of a contract - Section 57 of the Sale of Goods Act 1972 (NT).
+* Unlike the ACL or CAFTA, the conditions and warranties implied by the Sale of Goods Act 1972 (NT) can be excluded or the liability of the vendor limited by the terms of a contract - Section 57 of the Sale of Goods Act 1972 (NT) (SOGA).
 However, a vendor will not be helped by an exclusion if they breach a fundamental term of a contract.
 For example, if the goods supplied are so different to their pre-contract description as to be different goods.
 In addition, the exclusion will only protect a vendor who acts in the performance of the contract and not, for example, where their actions involve wilful misconduct.
 In most consumer contracts it will not matter if the SOGA implied terms are excluded, as the ACL will apply.

 Express terms of a contract